-THIS is a village of about four thousand inhabitants, located in the midst of the Adirondack Mountains.
+This is a village of about four thousand inhabitants, located in the midst of the Adirondack Mountains.
 Our school is located about a mile from the village.
 One could find no better place for a church school than this, surrounded as it is by scenes that call the mind away from man's work and direct it to God, the Creator.
 Everything in the outdoor surroundings of our school reminds one of the great have success in selling them. power and wisdom of God.

 church building.
-Twenty pupils have been registered, five of whom are Catholics.
-These little Catholic chil- in this church, and only six families may be found in any of our schools, school, and have carried some truths to their parents.
+Twenty pupils have been registered, five of whom are school, and have carried some truths to their parents.
 The children are all small, the oldest being but eleven vears of age.
 When school commenced, there were but eight of the children who could read and write: now all in the school are able to both read and write.